benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "Ben is an extremely talented developer whose passion for Git and the [Git Office Hours]({% link _workshops/git-office-hours.md %}) is very evident.
+He is very proactive in creating meeting plans and notes, and is very professional in guiding the direction of the meetings we held.
+Furthermore, Ben is very active in assisting the Git Stewards with their Workshops.
+  Specifically for my workshop, Ben's feedback on my slides and dry run provided invaluable feedback that let the 'real' workshop go smoothly.

+    "Whoever he works with will be grateful to have his skills."
 - "I see Ben's excellent organization, communication, and driven effort on display almost every day.
 I believe Ben is a cut above and doing nearly all the right things to redirect some of the organization's issues.
 I hope he